Updated: 16th February 2021

-Some species emerge from their winter snooze, the first thing they must do is find food to replenish their energy levels and
+Queen bumble bee species emerge from their winter snooze, and the first thing they must do is find food to replenish their energy levels and

-(or caste).
+The amount fed to the larvae depends on their future role in the colony.
 Grubs destined to become workers are fed bee bread (a substance

 made from honey and pollen) and just a little royal jelly, whereas those

 destined to become queens will be fed only on royal jelly.
 Drones (males)

 are fed a little more of this special food than workers.

 Honey is nectar stored by honey bees in wax honeycombs, that has undergone a process to turn it into honey.
 The honey is then intended to feed the colony through the winter when fewer flowers are available for food, and weather hinders bees from going out to forage.
 See: why bees make honey.